 Remortgaging is when you switch your mortgage to either a new deal or to a different lender.
 Your new mortgage will replace your old one.
 There are many reasons why you might consider a remortgage, including:

-Here are the key steps you’ll need to take to remortgage your home:
+Here are the key steps on how to remortgage:

 1. Research Your Options

-Brokers have access to a wider range of mortgage offers than talking directly to your bank; so, it pays to shop around.
-Bear in mind that specialist brokers and larger intermediaries may have access to a broader range of lenders and ‘niche’ products, unavailable to smaller mortgage practices – experience and access to rate offers is not universal!
+Brokers have access to a wider range of mortgage offers than you’d typically find when speaking directly to your bank, so it pays to shop around.
+Bear in mind that specialist brokers and larger intermediaries may have access to a broader range of lenders and niche products that aren’t available through smaller mortgage practices.
+Experience and access to competitive rates can vary significantly.

 2. Get a Decision in Principle

-A decision in principle (DIP) is based on your specific circumstances and outlines how much you could borrow.
-You can expect it to include a soft credit check that looks at your credit history but doesn’t impact your credit score.
 A DIP is not a guarantee that the lender will accept your mortgage application, nor is it an offer of a loan.
-However, it is a useful way of checking your options and what you could afford.
+However, it is a useful tool for assessing your options and understanding what you could afford.

 3. Apply For a Remortgage